-Tripura is famous for many such things but fruits are the core of Tripura’s identity to the rest of the country, the orange garden and pineapple garden are vastly seen in the state and they supply the majority of the fruit to the neighboring state in india.0000000
+Tripura is famous for many such things but fruits are the core of Tripura’s identity to the rest of the country, the orange garden and pineapple garden are widely seen in the state and they supply the majority of the fruit to the neighboring state in India.

-Neermahal is one such place of Tripura you can’t miss, the water palace is one of a treat to the adventurer and people who seek magic, with 53 km away from Agartala the water palace located in the heart of Rudra Sagar lake.
+Neermahal is one such place of Tripura you can’t miss, the water palace is a treat to the adventurer and people who seek magic, 53 km away from Agartala the water palace is located in the heart of Rudra Sagar Lake.

-In the capital city of Tripura, we can witness the mighty works of the royal king who ruled the real of Tripura, with magnificent Mughal style architecture the white giant palace shines like the diamond in between the pearls, build in 1901 AD by king Maharaja Radha Kishore Manikya.
+In the capital city of Tripura, we can witness the mighty works of the royal king who ruled the real of Tripura, with magnificent Mughal style architecture the white giant palace shines like the diamond in between the pearls, built in 1901 AD by King Maharaja Radha Kishore Manikya.

-With unique octagonal architecture style, the Jagannath temple is one such identity to the architects and their style of Tripura, in the Agartala itself, the Jagannath temple locate, the temple built by the king maharaja Tripura himself.
+With a unique octagonal architectural style, the Jagannath temple is one such identity to the architects and their style of Tripura, in Agartala itself, the Jagannath temple is located, the temple built by King Maharaja Tripura himself.

-From mountains to gardens, bamboos to canes the hilly state of Tripura is a whole new experience in India, like the poems of Robert frost, the content more woods, and fewer roads so that we can explore into woods and lost into the hands of nature.
+From mountains to gardens, bamboo to canes the hilly state of Tripura is a whole new experience in India, like the poems of Robert Frost, the content more woods, and fewer roads so that we can explore into woods and lost in the hands of nature.